dtcenter/MET/met/docs/Users_Guide/plotting.rst

 1. The **mode_nc_file_list** specifies the MODE output files to be used for plotting.

 2. The **-raw | -simple | -cluster** argument indicates the types of field to be plotted.
 Exactly one must be specified.
-For details about the types of objects, see the chapter in this document on MODE.
+For details about the types of objects, see the section in this document on MODE.

 3. The **-obs | -fcst** option specifies whether to plot the observed or forecast field from the MODE output files.
 Exactly one must be specified.